-The air flow may be adjusted freely using the control 1.
+The air flow may be adjusted freely using the control (a).
 Always have the blower running at a low setting to ensure a constant flow of fresh air into the vehicle.
-Pushing the button \$\mathbf{s}\$ to the minimum -1, turns the Climatronic off.
+Pushing the button \$5 to the minimum -1, turns the Climatronic off.